Audiologists diagnose, manage, and treat a patient’s hearing, balance, or ear problems.Work Environment

 Audiologists need a doctoral degree and must be licensed in all states.
 Requirements for licensure vary by state.Pay

 The median annual wage for audiologists was $81,030 in May 2020.Job Outlook

-Employment of audiologists is projected to grow 13 percent from 2019 to 2029, much faster than the average for all occupations.
-Hearing loss increases as people age, so the aging population is likely to increase demand for audiologists.
+Employment of audiologists is projected to grow 16 percent from 2020 to 2030, much faster than the average for all occupations.

 Learn more about audiologists by visiting additional resources, including O*NET, a source on key characteristics of workers and occupations.